iirob/ros_opcua_communication/ros_opcua_impl_python_opcua/known_issues.md

 Besides, for a test case with 395 ros messages:

-direct generation takes 1.6s
-xml import takes 2.4s but can not work correctly
+direct generation takes about 1.6s xml import takes about 2.4s but works incorrectly